se-edu/se-book/errorHandling/defensiveProgramming/referentialIntegrity/text.md

 jean.setBoyfriend(yong);
 ```

 Now James' girlfriend is Jean, while Jean's boyfriend is not James.
 This situation results as the code was not defensive enough to stop this "love triangle".
-In such a situation, we say that _the referential integrity has been violated_.
+In such a situation, you should say that _the referential integrity has been violated_.
 It simply means _there is an inconsistency in object references_.

 <img src="{{baseUrl}}/errorHandling/defensiveProgramming/referentialIntegrity/images/woman.png" height="50" />
 <p/>